Haivision/srt/docs/handshake.md

 - 16-bit command symbol
 - 16-bit block size (excluding these two fields)
-- followed by any number of 32-bit fields of given size
+- followed by any number of 32-bit fields of a given size

-What is contained in the block exactly, depends on the extension command code.
+What is contained in a block depends on the extension command code.

-The data being received in the extension blocks in the conclusion message undergo further verification and if the values are not acceptable, the connection will be rejected.
+The data being received in the extension blocks in the conclusion message undergo further verification.
+If the values are not acceptable, the connection will be rejected.
 This may happen in the following situations:

-1. The Version field contains 0.
+1. The `Version` field contains 0.
 This means that the peer rejected the handshake.

-2. The Version field was higher than 4, but no extensions were added (no bigger size than HSv4 hanshake or no extension flags)
+2. The `Version` field was higher than 4, but no extensions were added (size not larger than in an HSv4 handshake, or no extension flags present)

-3. Processing of HSREQ/KMREQ message has failed (due to e.g. internal error)
+3. Processing of HSREQ/KMREQ message has failed (e.g. due to an internal error)

-4. Both sides declare transmission type that is not compatible with one another.
-This will be described further around new HSv5 handled features;
+4. Each side declares a transmission type that is not compatible with the other.
+This will be described further along with other new HSv5 features;
-the HSv4 client supports only and exclusively one transmission type which is Live and this is marked by the Type field in the HSv4 handshake.
-In any case, when there's no Smoother declared, it's assumed it's Live, otherwise the Smoother type must be exactly the same on both sides.
+the HSv4 client supports only and exclusively one transmission type, which is *Live*.
+This is indicated in the `Type` field in the HSv4 handshake.
+In any case, when there's no *Smoother* (see below) declared, *Live* is assumed.
+Otherwise the Smoother type must be exactly the same on both sides.

-### SRT extension commands
+### SRT Extension Commands

 #### HSREQ and HSRSP

 The `SRT_CMD_HSREQ` message contains three 32-bit fields designated as:

-- `SRT_HS_VESION`: the 0x00XXYYZZ, encodes the XX.YY.ZZ SRT version
+- `SRT_HS_VERSION`: the 0x00XXYYZZ, encodes the XX.YY.ZZ SRT version
-- `SRT_HS_FLAGS`: the SRT flags, see below
+- `SRT_HS_FLAGS`: the SRT flags (see below)
-- `SRT_HS_LATENCY`: The latency specification
+- `SRT_HS_LATENCY`: the latency specification

-The flags are the following bits in order:
+The flags are the following bits, in order:

-0. `SRT_OPT_TSBPDSND` : The party will be sending in TSBPD mode
+(0) `SRT_OPT_TSBPDSND` : The party will be sending in TSBPD (Timestamp-based Packet Delivery) mode.

-This is used by the sender party to define it will use TSBPD mode.
+This is used by the Sender party to specify that it will use TSBPD mode.
-The Responder should confront it with its setting of TSBPD reception and if it isn't using TSBPD for reception, respond with its reception TSBPD flag not set.
-In HSv4 only used by Initiator party.
+The Responder should respond with its setting for TSBPD reception; if it isn't using TSBPD for reception, it responds with its reception TSBPD flag not set.
+In HSv4, this is only used by the Initiator.

-1. `SRT_OPT_TSBPDRCV` : The party expects to receive in TSBPD mode
+(1) `SRT_OPT_TSBPDRCV` : The party expects to receive in TSBPD mode.

-Like above, this declares that it wants to receive in TSBPD mode.
+This is used by a party to specify that it expects to receive in TSBPD mode.
-The Responder should confront this setting with its TSBPD sending mode (HSv5 only) and set the sending TSBPD flag appropriately in response.
-In HSv4 only used by Responder party.
+The Responder should respond to this setting with TSBPD sending mode (HSv5 only) and set the sending TSBPD flag appropriately.
+In HSv4 this is only used by the Responder party.

-2. `SRT_OPT_HAICRYPT` : The party includes haicrypt (legacy flag)
+(2) `SRT_OPT_HAICRYPT` : The party includes haicrypt (legacy flag).

-This is a legacy flag to recognize very early SRT version without haicrypt and therefore with encryption bits being part of the message number.
-Since 1.2.0 version (the oldest public version) it must be always set (it has nothing to do with using the encryption in the connection).
+This is a legacy flag used to recognize very early SRT versions without haicrypt that incorporate encryption bits as part of the message number.
+Since SRT version 1.2.0 (the oldest public version) it must always be set.
+Note that it has nothing to do with using the encryption in the connection).  <-- This description is a bit hard to follow???

-3. `SRT_OPT_TLPKTDROP`: The party will do TLPKTDROP
+(3) `SRT_OPT_TLPKTDROP`: The party will do TLPKTDROP.

 Declares the `SRTO_TLPKTDROP` flag of the party.
 This is important because both parties must cooperate in this process.
 In HSv5, if both directions are TSBPD, both use this setting.
-This flag better be always set in live mode.
+This flag must always be set in live mode.

-4. `SRT_OPT_NAKREPORT`: The party will do periodic-NAK-report
+(4) `SRT_OPT_NAKREPORT`: The party will do periodic NAK reporting.

 Declares the `SRTO_NAKREPORT` flag of the party.
 This flag means that periodic NAK reports will be sent (repeated `UMSG_LOSSREPORT` message when the sender seems to linger with retransmission).

-5. `SRT_OPT_REXMITFLG`: The party uses REXMIT flag
+(5) `SRT_OPT_REXMITFLG`: The party uses the REXMIT flag.

 Declares that the client understands and handles the REXMIT flag, which is contained in the SRT header.
-Without this, this bit is a part of the message number.
+Without it, this bit is a part of the message number.
 The REXMIT flag is clear when the packet is sent originally and set when the packet is retransmitted.
-The party that sends the payloads must know this flag of its peer in order to know whether the format that includes this flag should be used or not.
+The party that sends payloads must know this flag of its peer in order to know whether the format that includes this flag should be used or not.

-6. `SRT_OPT_STREAM`   : The party uses stream type transmission
+(6) `SRT_OPT_STREAM`   : The party uses stream type transmission

 This is introduced in HSv5 only.
 When set, the party is using a stream type transmission (file transmission with no boundaries).
 In HSv4 this flag does not exist and therefore it's always clear, which coincides with the fact that HSv4 supports the Live mode only.

+**Sender/Receiver Latency**

 The latency specification is split into two 16-bit fields:
  - Higher: Peer/receiver latency (HSv5 only)
- - Lower: Agent/sender latency
+ - Lower: Agent/sender latency <-- Not sure of the use of agent and peer here???

-The meaning of sender and receiver latency is the following:
+The characteristics of Sender and Receiver latency are the following:

-1. The sender latency declares the latency that the sender proposes for the receiver.
+1. **Sender latency** is the value that the sender proposes for the latency with which it will send data to the Receiver.

-2. The receiver latency is the information for the sender with how big latency it wants to receive the data.
+2. **Receiver latency** is the value that the Receiver proposes for the latency with which it would like to receive data from the Sender.

-3. No matter the direction, the Initiator sets these both values, the Responder "fixes" them (sets the maximum between the received ones and its own) and sends them back, in reverse order.
+3. No matter the direction, the Initiator sets both of these values, then the Responder "fixes" them (chooses the maximum between the received value and its own) and sends them back, in reverse order.

-4. In HSv4 there's only one direction, and the Initiator is Sender simultaneously, so it only declares the proposed latency for the recevier, and the receiver responds with the possibly fixed value.
+4. In HSv4 there's only one direction, and the Initiator is Sender simultaneously, so it only declares the proposed latency for the Receiver, and the Receiver responds with the possibly fixed value.

-The same layout is used in `SRT_CMD_HSRSP` and it's sent by responder back to the initiator.
+The same layout is used in `SRT_CMD_HSRSP` and it's sent by Responder back to the Initiator.

-The `SRT_OPT_HAICRYPT` and `SRT_OPT_REXMITFLG` define special case of interpretation of the contents in the SRT header for payload packets.
+`SRT_OPT_HAICRYPT` and `SRT_OPT_REXMITFLG` define special cases of interpretation of the contents in the SRT header for payload packets.
-The second field (Message number) contains, beside the message number value, also special bit fields, among which there are two introduced in SRT towars the UDT legacy:
+The second field contains the Message number as well as special bit fields, among which there are two introduced in SRT towards the UDT legacy:
+<-- towards???
  - Encryption (2 bits)
  - Retransmission (1 bit)

-Their presence is controlled by these two above flags, at least in theory.
-In practice there are no versions around that do not include encryption bits, although there may be still around versions of SRT that do not include the Retransmission field, which was introduced in version 1.2.0.
+Their presence is controlled by these two above flags, at least in theory.  <-- the presence of what is controlled by which flags???
+In practice there are no versions around that do not include encryption bits, although versions of SRT may continue to be in use that do not include the Retransmission field, which was introduced in version 1.2.0.
 In practice both these flags must be set in the version that has them defined.

 #### KMREQ and KMRSP

-This message contains so-called KMX (key material exchange) message used for encryption.
-The most important part of this message is the AES-wrapped key (see [Encryption documentation](encryption.md) for details).
-If the encryption process on the responder side was successful, the response contains the same message for confirmation, otherwise it's one single 32-bit value that contains the value of `SRT_KMSTATE` type, as an error status.
+This message contains the KMX (key material exchange) message used for encryption.
+The most important part of this message is the AES-wrapped key (see the [Encryption documentation](encryption.md) for details).
+If the encryption process on the Responder side was successful, the response contains the same message for confirmation, otherwise it's one single 32-bit value that contains the value of `SRT_KMSTATE` type, as an error status.

-Note that when there's a different settings set concerning encryption, then the connection is still allowed, but with the following restrictions:
+Note that when the encryption settings are different at each end, then the connection is still allowed, but with the following restrictions:

-- If the initiator declares encryption, but the responder does not, then the responder responds KMRSP with `SRT_KM_S_NOSECRET` status.
-This means that the responder will not be able to decrypt data sent by the initiator, but the responder can still send the data - unencrypted - to the initiator
+- If the Initiator declares encryption, but the Responder does not, then the Responder responds KMRSP with `SRT_KM_S_NOSECRET` status.
+This means that the Responder will not be able to decrypt data sent by the Initiator, but the Responder can still send unencrypted data to the Initiator.
-- If the initiator did not declare encryption, but the responder did, then the responder will attach `SRT_CMD_KMRSP` (despite that the initiator did not send `SRT_CMD_KMREQ`) with `SRT_KM_S_UNSECURED` status.
+- If the Initiator did not declare encryption, but the Responder did, then the Responder will attach `SRT_CMD_KMRSP` (despite the fact that the Initiator did not send `SRT_CMD_KMREQ`) with `SRT_KM_S_UNSECURED` status.
-- If both have declared encryption, but have set different passwords, the responder will send KMRSP block with `SRT_KM_S_BADSECRET` value
+- If both have declared encryption, but have set different passwords, the Responder will send a KMRSP block with `SRT_KM_S_BADSECRET` value.

 The value of the encryption status can be retrieved from the `SRTO_SNDKMSTATE` and `SRTO_RCVKMSTATE` options.
-The legacy (or unidirectional) option `SRTO_KMSTATE` resolves to `SRTO_RCVKMSTATE` by default, unless `SRTO_SENDER` option is set to true, in which case it resolves to `SRTO_SNDKMSTATE`.
+The legacy (or unidirectional) option `SRTO_KMSTATE` resolves to `SRTO_RCVKMSTATE` by default, unless the `SRTO_SENDER` option is set to true, in which case it resolves to `SRTO_SNDKMSTATE`.

 The values retrieved from these options depend on the result of the KMX
 process:

-1. If only one party declared encryption, the KM state will be:
+1. If only one party declared encryption, the KM state will be one of the following:
-- The party that declares no encryption
+- For the party that declares no encryption:
    - RCVKMSTATE: NOSECRET
    - SNDKMSTATE: UNSECURED
-   - Result: This party can send payloads unencrypted, but it can't decrypt packets received from the peer.
+   - Result: This party can send payloads unencrypted, but it can't decrypt packets received from its peer.
-- The party that declares encryption
+- For the party that declares encryption:
    - RCVKMSTATE: UNSECURED
    - SNDKMSTATE: NOSECRET
-   - Result: The party can receive unencrypted payloads from the peer, and will be able to send encrypted payloads to the peer, but the peer won't decrypt them.
+   - Result: This party can receive unencrypted payloads from its peer, and will be able to send encrypted payloads to the peer, but the peer won't decrypt them.